dfarrell07/puppet-opendaylight/README.markdown

 Valid options: A list of Karaf feature names as strings.

-##### `install_method`

-Specifies the install method by which to install OpenDaylight.

-The RPM install method is less complex, more frequently consumed and recommended.

-Default: `'rpm'`

-Valid options: The strings `'tarball'` or `'rpm'`.

 ##### `odl_rest_port`

 Specifies the port for the ODL northbound REST interface to listen on.